 Martha Cooper is an American photojournalist born in the 1940s in Baltimore, Maryland.
-She worked as a staff photographer for the New York Post during the 1970s.
-She is best known for documenting the New York City graffiti scene of the 1970s and 1980s.
+She worked as a staff photographer for the New York Post during the 1970s and is best known for documenting the New York City graffiti scene of the 1970s and ‘80s.

-Cooper picked up photography at the age of three.
-She graduated from high school at the age of 16, earned an art degree at age 19 from Grinnell College.
+Cooper picked up photography at the age of three, graduated from high school at 16, and earned an art degree three years later.
 She taught English as a Peace Corps volunteer in Thailand, journeyed by motorcycle from Bangkok to London and received an anthropology diploma from Oxford.
-Her first experience in artistic photography began when Cooper was in Japan, and capturing images of elaborate tattoos.
+Her first experience in artistic photography was in Japan, capturing images of elaborate tattoos.

 She was a photography intern at National Geographic in the 1960s, and worked as a staff photographer at the New York Post in the 1970s.
 Her photographs have appeared in National Geographic, Smithsonian and Natural History magazines as well as several dozen books and journals.

-She is the Director of Photography at City Lore, the New York Center for Urban Folk Culture
+She is currently the Director of Photography at City Lore, the New York Center for Urban Folk Culture.